-Do you feel paralyzed by major life decisions?
+Do you feel paralyzed by making decisions?
 Do you ever wonder if God is watching every decision you make, ready to “tsk tsk” if you go too far to the right or too far to the left?
 Do you worry you’ll get it wrong and end up on God’s B-plan?
 Or even worse?

 Who wants to live like that?
 Life isn’t supposed to be a mine-field, with every step holding mysterious terror.
-But women who have been emotionally or spiritually abused often catch their breath over all kinds of choices they need to make, afraid of making the wrong one and incurring the wrath of someone in “authority” over them.
+But women who have been emotionally or spiritually abused often catch their breath over all kinds of choices they need to make, afraid of making the wrong decision and incurring the wrath of someone in “authority” over them.